taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/ticker-restart

+If NOT using x11 as a DISPLAY MANAGER, you can OPTIONALLY include which browser to reload with:

+~/ticker-restart chromium

 If autostart does not work / is not setup, you can run this command MANUALLY, #AFTER BOOTING INTO THE DESKTOP INTERFACE#, to start Slideshow Crypto Ticker: